wandersick/aerozoom/README.md

-# AeroZoom – a smooth wheel-zooming mouse-enhancing panel
+# AeroZoom – Keyboard-Free Screen-Magnifying Presentation Tool and Mouse-Enhancing Panel for Windows

-Scripted in AutoHotkey, AeroZoom enhances upon Windows Magnifier and optionally Sysinternals ZoomIt to enable screen magnification by mouse-wheeling, as well as turning any mouse into a Home-Theater PC/presentation mouse, where zooming and positioning becomes a breeze without a keyboard.
+Scripted in AutoHotkey, AeroZoom enhances upon Windows Magnifier and optionally Sysinternals ZoomIt to enable screen magnification like macOS with mouse-wheeling and pinch-to-zoom, as well as turning any mouse into a Home-Theater PC/presentation mouse, where zooming and positioning become a breeze without a keyboard.

 For download of the latest version (portable application & per-user/all-users installer), please visit its homepage: